Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
 Operations Research / ML Analyst with a background in machine learning, statistical and quantitative modeling.
-Experienced in business analysis, forecasting, and model evaluation, emphasizing reliable and reproducible research.
+Experienced in business analysis, forecasting, and evaluation, emphasizing reliable and reproducible research.
 Currently exploring LLMs/NLP.

 </p>